ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md

 [DigitalOcean](https://www.digitalocean.com/) provide a simple way to deploy Strapi with an easy click of the mouse.

-You can find the image generation [source code](https://github.com/strapi/one-click-deploy/tree/master/digital-ocean) on Strapi's GitHub for more information.
+You can find the image generation [source code](https://github.com/strapi/one-click-deploy/tree/master/digital-ocean) on Strapi's GitHub 了解详情.

 [[toc]]